 Overall, the Trustee agreed that the remaining fund range was appropriate for Members.

 The Trustee will continue to monitor and review triennially the ongoing suitability of these legacy arrangements.
-The next AVC review will take place during the 2023/24 scheme year.
+The next AVC review is scheduled to take place during 2023/24 Scheme year.

 GMP Underpin